 The value is a negative number in two's complement from -128 (0x80) to -1 (0xff).
-The default value is -92dBm, which is the maximum limit for ETSI compliance.
+The default value is -70dBm.

 Warning: The CRSSI value can have a significant impact on the performance of the module.
 Setting it too low could prevent the module from ever transmitting.
 Setting it too high can result in transmission collisions.
 Care must be taken if this value is adjusted.